ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 - "Display disk space usage."
 - "Examine how many CPU cores are being used."
 keypoints:
+- "Calculate available RAM by including buffered/cached"
+- "The `nice` command changes a process' priority."
 - "The `top` command shows an interactive display of hardware resources."
 - "The `ps` command shows a list of processes"
 - ""
 ---

 After you are able to connect to a server and run programs, it is often useful to know how much of the server your programs use.
 And servers are often shared, so it is also useful to see what is available on the server.
 There are three types of server hardware resources to consider - disk space, RAM, and CPU.

+## Process

+We have seen how you can run commands in the Linux shell.
+These commands are software programs, just like your web browser or word processor.
+A running instance of a program is represented in Linux as a *process*.

+Things get more complicated when one software program makes use of multiple processes.
+This allows the program to do more than one task at once

+> ## Threads vs Processes
+>
+{: .callout}

+## CPU Usage

+The system load is a measure of how many processes

+## Memory

+> <span class="glyphicon glyphicon-warning-sign"></span> **FIXME** I
+> guess we should expect students to know what RAM is, as well as
+> binary units such as MB and GB?
+{: .alert .alert-danger}

 >  <span class="glyphicon glyphicon-warning-sign"></span> **FIXME** Is
 >  it important to mention SWAP vs RAM, OS caching?